 Minnesota has developed work plans and structures to support the scope of financial activities of the Exchange.
-Grant management, procurement, financial management, and internal controls for the Exchange planning and establishment grants currently follow the State of Minnesota's financial and accounting process and procedures of the Departments of Management & Budget and Commerce.
+Grant management, procurement, financial management, and internal controls for the Exchange planning and establishment grants currently follow the State of Minnesota's financial and accounting process and procedures of Minnesota Management and Budget.

 A Finance work group has been created to provide technical assistance and information on options related to the ongoing financing of a Minnesota Health Insurance Exchange.
-The Finance Work group met in late November and early December 2011 and presented options for consideration by the Exchange Task Force in late December 2011.
+The Finance work group presented initial options for consideration by the Exchange Task Force in late December 2011.
 The Exchange Task Force included recommendations related to the ongoing financing of an Exchange in their January 2012 report.
+The work group recently presented additional recommendations regarding ongoing funding options to the Health Insurance Exchange Advisory Task Force in October 2012.
+All work group materials are posted on the Exchange website.
 Minnesota has also worked with Wakely consulting to develop budget estimates through 2014 that provide baseline budget estimates for ongoing operational costs.
-The Finance work group will meet this summer and fall and will use this information to continue to evaluate operational budget needs and make recommendations on ongoing financing mechanisms.